-- The Council has performance management and data quality arrangements in place for measuring the quality of services for users, and for ensuring they are delivered in accordance with the authority's objectives and for ensuring that they represent the best use of resources.
-Performance against targets is reported regularly to Overview and Scrutiny Committee and performance against targets is maintained online on the Council's performance management system available for review by Councillors and officers. - The Chief Finance Officer is currently the authority's risk champion.
+- The Council has performance management and data quality arrangements in place for measuring the quality of services for users, and for ensuring they are delivered in accordance with the authority's objectives and for ensuring that they represent the best use of resources. - The Chief Finance Officer is currently the authority's risk champion.
 Audit Services support the risk management process through the risk based audit approach and by assisting services in the review of annual risk assessments.
 Risk management is built into the Council's corporate project methodology.